joshuarli/pylibgen/README.rst

 Compatibility
 ---------------------

-pylibgen supports python 3.3 - 3.6.
+pylibgen is tested to work with python 3.3 - 3.6.

 Notes
 ---------------------